AnesGoutel/Rock-Paper-Scissors-Game/README.md

+# Rock-Paper-Scissors Game

+## Description

+This project is a C++ implementation of the classic Rock-Paper-Scissors game.
+The player competes against the computer in multiple rounds, and a final winner is determined based on the number of victories.

-* Features :
+## Features :

-✅ Multi-round gameplay (1 to 10 rounds)
+* Multi-round gameplay (1 to 10 rounds)

-✅ Randomized computer choice
+* Randomized computer choice

-✅ Display of round results
+* Display of round results

-✅ Final winner determination
+* Final winner determination

-✅ Console color effects based on results
+* Console color effects based on results

-✅ Option to replay after the game ends
+* Option to replay after the game ends

-* How It Works :
+## How It Works :

-1️⃣ The player selects Rock (1), Paper (2), or Scissors (3)
+* The player selects Rock (1), Paper (2), or Scissors (3)

-2️⃣ The computer makes a random choice
+* The computer makes a random choice

-3️⃣ The winner of each round is determined and displayed
+* The winner of each round is determined and displayed

-4️⃣ After several rounds, the final winner is announced
+* After several rounds, the final winner is announced

-5️⃣ The player can choose to replay or exit
+* The player can choose to replay or exit